Szahu/OpenJRE/readme.md

 ## Open Source!

 Everyone is invited to join the project, regardless of your programming experience or prior 3D rendering knowledge, you can be a part of this initiative too!
 Feel free to add your own brick to this project by doing a pull request, even the smallest contributions like commenting the code are welcome.
 You can find all wanted features in the project tab of this GitHub repository.
+Please refer to the **Project** tab for requested features.

 ## Installation